 Battambang, Cambodia: An Unmissable City To Add To Your Itinerary

-Here are my recommendations for exactly what to see and do in Battambang, which I’m confident will easily convince you to add it to your travel plans for Cambodia.
+Here are my recommendations for exactly what to see and do in Battambang, which I’m confident will easily convince you to add it to your travel itinerary for Cambodia.

 With nothing but an open rail track leading the way through miles of low hanging trees, the experience of riding a bamboo train is like no other.
 Sit cross-legged on a flat platform made of bamboo, while a local driver manages the engine that propels you at speed through the countryside air.
 It’s a fairly rickety ride, but great fun!